corquaid/the_space_quiz/README.md

 -   [x] Add ScoreModal score range messages.

 -   Set up continuous integration to run the tests and ESLint on every Pull Request
--   Refactor some of the code.
-Especially this part [link to code on GitHub]

 ## Available Scripts